eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 Language Specification
 ----------------------

-FARR stands for Find and Replace Robot
+FARR stands for Find And Replace Robot
-and is designed to do a mass structural find and replace.
+and is a tool that is designed to do a mass structural find and replace;

-FARR treats the source and target as objects as opposed to a plain text
-where each object has a well defined type such as `string`, `regex`, `text`, etc...
+however, the language and the engine is designed to be more general than that,
+meaning, it's possible to use the language independently from the tool to fit different use cases.

+## FARR File

 A FARR file ends with the extension `.farr` and contains the input
 to the FARR engine.